How many credit cards should I have?

 How many credit cards is too many?

-Bruce McClary, senior vice president at the National Foundation for Credit Counseling, warns that even if credit cards have low balances, it may scare lenders.
+Bruce McClary, senior vice president at the National Foundation for Credit Counseling, warns that even if your credit cards have low balances, having a lot of cards may worry lenders.
 Each credit card application you fill out shows up on your credit report, and McClary says this may give the perception of a “compulsive borrower.”
-This is especially true if the applications are filled out within a short period of time.
+This is especially true if multiple applications are filled out within a short period of time.

-Senior Industry Analyst at CreditCards.com Ted Rossman recommends trying to space out your credit card applications.
-More specifically, only apply for one or two within a six-month period and no more than five within two years.
+If you need to apply for another credit card, it’s best to apply for only one or two within a six-month period, and no more than five within two years.

-- You’re looking to start generating rewards with your credit cards.
+• You’re looking to start generating rewards with your credit cards.
 (Total credit cards: two to four.)
-If you’ve built up your score to the point that you can apply for rewards cards, that may be beneficial for you.
+If you’ve built up your credit to the point you can apply for rewards cards, this may be a perk you want to take advantage of.
 Many people have a cashback card with no annual fee as well as a store credit card with rewards for a retailer they shop at often.

-- You’re managing significant amounts of credit and have a higher income.
+• You’re managing significant amounts of credit and have a higher income.
 (Total credit cards: five or more.)
-Some individuals with high incomes and significant credit card spending can benefit from rewards cards with annual fees.
-For example, business travelers may get a travel rewards card that offers benefits like airport lounges or airline miles.
-Before working toward one of these cards, ensure that your spending habits and financial situation will justify the annual fee.
+Some individuals with high incomes and considerable credit card spending can benefit from rewards cards with annual fees.
+For example, business travelers may get a travel rewards card with benefits like airport lounges or airline miles.
+Before working toward one of these cards, ensure your spending habits and financial situation will justify the annual fee.

-Again, the number of credit cards you choose to have will depend greatly on your situation, like how much you earn and spend, as well as how you’re managing credit currently.
 In most cases, you’ll want to consider adding more credit cards to your name only if you have a specific reason for doing so.
-Having credit cards for their own sake is usually not advisable, so consider carefully before opening a new account.
+Having credit cards for their own sake usually isn’t advisable, so consider carefully before opening a new account.

 Is it good to have multiple credit cards?

 Having multiple credit cards can benefit your credit by lowering your credit utilization rate, which accounts for 30 percent of your FICO® credit score.
-Opening new accounts increases your total credit limit and decreases your credit utilization—so long as you keep your balances down.
+Opening new accounts increases your total credit limit and decreases your credit utilization—so long as you keep your spending the same.

-While this factor is important, payment history accounts for an even larger portion of your credit score (35 percent), which means making on-time payments on the card(s) you do have is even more important than having multiple cards.
+While this factor is important, payment history accounts for an even larger portion of your FICO credit score (35 percent), which means making on-time payments on the card(s) you have is more important than having multiple cards.

 How many credit cards do people usually have?

-Although everyone has different needs for credit, the average number of credit cards that American adults have is nearly four, according to Experian®, one of the three credit bureaus.
+Although everyone has different credit needs, the average number of credit cards American adults have is around four, according to Experian ®.

 Of course, the average number of cards varies based on several factors, including location.
 For example, in 2020, residents of New Jersey had the highest number of credit cards on average in the United States (4.54), while Alaskans had the fewest credit cards on average (3.06).